infobip/payment-plugin-cordova-phonegap/README.md

 	centili.setPandingTransactionHandlingEnabled(false, success, error);

-`success` and `error` are callback functions.
+`success` and `error` are call-back functions.

 Offline mode
 ------------

-If offline mode is set to true, it is necessary to replace `libs/CentiliLib-2.jar` with library downloaded from [Centili Partner Panel](https://www.centili.com/partners) for a specific service, in your Android project.
+If offline mode is set to true, it is necessary to replace `libs/CentiliLib-2.jar` with a library downloaded from [Centili Partner Panel](https://www.centili.com/partners) for the specific service - in your Android project.

 Examples
 --------

-The example of Hello World project with Centili Plugin can be found [here](https://github.com/infobip/).
+The example of the 'Hello World' project with the Centili Plugin can be found [here](https://github.com/infobip/).
 To be done soon.

 Owners
 ------